 But the toxicity that plagued young men remained ever-present in their lives, an unwanted hand-me-down given to them by generations of men who allowed their feelings to go unspoken.

-Masculinity isn’t toxic, but there is a kind of masculinity that certainly is.
+Masculinity isn't toxic, but there's a kind of masculinity that is.
 It steadily infects generation to generation, with young and old men alike falling victim to its horrors.
-We’ve seen this kind of masculinity reflected in movies that have chosen to challenge it.
+We've seen this kind of masculinity reflected in movies that have chosen to challenge it.